 Big Crush Harvest Festival, Amador County

-This year’s festival is canceled.
-You can still experience one of Northern California’s most beautiful and laid-back wine regions by visiting wineries and looking for smaller crush events to take place during October.
+You can experience one of Northern California’s most beautiful and laid-back wine regions by visiting wineries and looking for smaller crush events to take place during October.

 Where: Amador County area wineries